Jackson Institute course offerings are always viewable under “Global Affairs” at Yale’s Online Course Information site.

 A visual map of the requirements for Global Affairs majors can be found here: (Class of 2019, 2020 and 2021 onward)

 The matrix is a list of approved electives for the major.
-Please refer to the Fall 2020 Matrix for approved courses.
+Please refer to the Spring 2021 Matrix for all approved courses.
+Students may also refer to the list of historically accepted Research Design courses.